And we welcome you from deep in the heart of Texas today.

 But here's what's up as the Chinese Olympics approach.

-But I think it will serve between now and then to highlight, to highlight China's negatives, because some very courageous people all over the world are taking this as an opportunity to say, hey, while we're thinking about China, let's think about the horrible murders and abuses and imprisonments that take place at the hands of the blood soaked hands of the Chinese regime.
+But I think it will serve between now and then to highlight, to highlight China's negatives because some very courageous people all over the world are taking this as an opportunity to say, hey, while we're thinking about China, let's think about the horrible murders and abuses and imprisonments that take place at the hands of the blood-soaked hands of the Chinese regime.

-A gentleman named Yang Shu Lin uh was dragged away for having begun uh uh uh a campaign whose theme was we want human rights, not the Olympics.
+The day the Olympic torch was lit in Greece, the day it was lit, a gentleman named Yang Shulin was dragged away for having begun a campaign whose theme was, we want human rights, not the Olympics.

 He'll be spending the next five years in prison.

-There is a gentleman named Hu Zha.
+There is a gentleman named Hu Xia.

 He'll be spending the next three years in prison.